 ITA started to emerge in the late nineteen-seventies around the Cátedra Mecánica de Fluidos of Valencia's Higher Technical School for Industrial Engineers, and has since that time done intensive university work and projects for advancement abroad in the fields of pressure hydraulics and the management of urban water.
 The group, in constant evolution, has been given different names over the years (Cátedra Mecánica de Fluidos,Unidad Docente Mecánica de Fluidos, Grupo Mecánica de Fluidos).
 At the present time our work is done in the framework jointly provided by Universitat Politècnica de València and the Generalitat Valenciana authority.

 Right from its beginnings, the group's work centred on pressure hydraulics, becoming a reference on the national scale, with a clear international presence over the last decade.
 In recent times the need to provide a technical approach to water management matters has had a great influence on the group's new lines of influence.
-The work done over these twenty-five years has been materialised in the many publications issued (books, monographs and research articles), extensive experience in postgraduate training and, in short, a constant presence on the Spanish and Latin-American panorama of urban water management.
+The work done over these forty years has been materialised in the many publications issued (books, monographs and research articles), extensive experience in postgraduate training and, in short, a constant presence on the Spanish and Latin-American panorama of urban water management.

 The work done by the Cátedra Mecánica de Fluidos started to bear fruit in the early eighties.